portfolio-performance/portfolio-help/docs/en/how-to/benchmarking.md

 There are plenty of mutual funds or ETF's that replicate an index.
 For example, both [Vanguard 500 Index Fund Admiral](https://investor.vanguard.com/investment-products/mutual-funds/profile/vfiax#portfolio-composition) and the [iShares Core S&P 500 ETF](https://www.ishares.com/us/products/239726/ishares-core-sp-500-etf) replicate the S&P 500 quite narrowly.
 So, you could use also one these funds as benchmark.

-Figure: Benchmark of S&P 500 index with two replicating funds. {class=pp-figure}
+Figure: Benchmark of SP 500 index with two replicating funds. {class=pp-figure}

 ![](images/benchmark-chart.png)